 - Use a metal pet comb to gently brush away any soiled fur

-- Never pull at clumps of dry poop around your bunnies bottom as you could tear their skin.
+- Never pull at clumps of dry poop around your rabbit’s bottom as you could tear their skin.
 Dampen it to help soften it first and then gently remove it a little at a time.
 If it is stuck closely to your bunnies skin, then use your fingers rather than a comb

-How to bath your bunnies bottom:
+How to bathe your rabbit’s bottom: